Keeping Your Individual 401k Compliant

 This may seem like a dream come true, but when you’re busy investing or running a business, the management of a 401k can get overlooked.
 Mistakes can be costly.
 Making sure your plan is compliant comes down to five easy steps.

-2. KEEP TRACK OF YOUR FUNDS.
 Your income sources must be accounted for.
-Randy’s wife used to make contributions to one of his accounts, but Randy tracks everything to the letter.
-Make a spreadsheet in excel.
+My friend’s wife used to make contributions to one of his accounts, but he tracks everything to the letter.
+Make a spreadsheet in Excel.
 Those night classes you took are good for something and excel feels is feeling so neglected.

 There are two situations that demand a 5500 for your individual 401k.
-First, if you have more than a quarter million, start stretching your writing hand.
+First, if you have more than $250,000, start stretching your writing hand.
 Second, if you terminate a plan, regardless of assets, you need to file a 5500.
 You have to do this annually, so make sure you have enough money in the plan to make it worth it.

 You can opt for a 5500-EZ.
 This is, as you might suspect, an easy file version of a 5500.
 This has to be filed by mail.
 If you opt for a 5500-SF you can do it online through the Department of Labor.
 This is obviously more convenient.
 Online filing can be tracked immediately.
 The SF skips portions of the 5500 like an EZ.
 Opt for the SF and get the best of both worlds if you qualify for EZ filing.

-5. If you make Account for Contributions and Rollovers or roll over funds from an IRA or 401k into your individual 401k, you need to state that the rollover is coming from another retirement account.
-The company rolling over the funds will issue a 1099-R to you.
+If you make contributions or roll over funds from an IRA or 401k into your individual 401k, you need to state that the rollover is coming from another retirement account.
+The company rolling over the funds will issue a 109d9-R to you.
 It states that the source of the roll over so you don’t get taxed on it.
 Unless you like paying tax.
 If that’s the case, you’re on the wrong website.

 If you are making new contributions to an individual 410k, track them on personal and business tax returns.
 If you’re an s-corp, employee contributions show up on your W-2 and your employer contributions will show up on your 1120S s-corp return, unless you are the sole proprieter, in which case your contributions show up on your personal 1040 on line 28.